pbalduino/menios/docs/road/road_to_doom.md

 🎯 **Goal**: Run the classic 1993 Doom game in userland on meniOS!

+## 🎉 **MILESTONE COMPLETE - v0.1.666 "DOOM READY"**

+**✅ ALL 33 REQUIRED ISSUES COMPLETE (100%)!** The Doom milestone has been fully achieved in release v0.1.666.
+All infrastructure needed to run the classic 1993 Doom game in userland is now implemented, tested, and integrated into the build system.

+**Using [doomgeneric](https://github.com/ozkl/doomgeneric)**: meniOS integrates the excellent doomgeneric port by [@ozkl](https://github.com/ozkl), which provides a clean platform abstraction layer.
+The meniOS-specific implementation is in `app/doom/doomgeneric_menios.c`, providing graphics, input, timing, and file I/O integration.

 ## 📊 **Progress Assessment**

 **✅ Foundation Complete!** The core kernel infrastructure needed for userspace applications is now solidly implemented: